zitadel/zitadel/docs/docs/guides/integrate/login/saml.md

 If a project requires SAML due to specific requirements or existing infrastructure, it should be used.
 However, for new projects, it is advisable to consider OpenID Connect because it is a more modern standard and is the more popular choice in the industry.

-## Testing SAML Scenarios Using ZITADEL
+## Testing SAML scenarios using ZITADEL

 To test SAML scenarios with ZITADEL, follow these steps: